The index of an Eisenstein ideal and multiplicity one: Introduction

 \section{Introduction}

-In the early 20th century, Ramanujan found the following congruences
+In the early 20th century, Ramanujan found the following congruences:

-for any prime $p \neq 691$, where $\tau(p)$ is the $p$-th Fourier coefficient of the cusp form $\Delta(z)= q \prod_{n \geq 1} (1-q^n)^{24}$ of weight 12 and level 1.
+for any prime $p$, where $\tau(p)$ is the $p^{\rm{th}}$ Fourier coefficient of the cusp form $\Delta(z)= q \prod_{n \geq 1} (1-q^n)^{24}$ of weight 12 and level 1.
 Many mathematicians further found congruences between $\tau(p)$ and some arithmetic functions (such as $\sigma_k(p)=1+p^k$) modulo small prime powers.
-Serre and Swinnerton-Dyer \cite{S73}, \cite{Sw73} recognized that these congruences between Eisenstein series and cusp forms can be understood by making use of Galois representations associated to $\Delta$, and using this interpretation, they determined all possible congruences of $\tau(p)$.
+Serre and Swinnerton-Dyer \cite{Se72, Sw73} recognized that these congruences between Eisenstein series and cusp forms can be understood by making use of Galois representations associated to $\Delta$, and they determined all possible congruences of $\tau(p)$.

-In the case of weight 2, Mazur discussed Eisenstein ideals, which detect the congruences between Eisenstein series and cusp forms.
-(An ideal of a Hecke ring is called \textit{Eisenstein} if it contains $T_r-r-1$ for all but finitely many primes $r$ not dividing the level.)
-For a prime $N$, he proved Ogg's conjecture (Conjecture \ref{ogg}) via a careful study of subgroups of the Jacobian variety $J_0(N)$ annihilated by the Eisenstein ideal.
-More precisely, in his paper \cite{M77}, he proved that $\T_N/I \simeq \Z/{n\Z}$, where $\T_N$ is the Hecke ring of level $N$, $I$ is the Eisenstein ideal of $\T_N$, and $n$ is the numerator of $\frac{N-1}{12}$.
+In the case of weight 2, Mazur discussed the Eisenstein ideal, which detect the congruences between Eisenstein series and cusp forms.
+(An ideal of a Hecke ring is called \textit{Eisenstein} if it contains $T_r-r-1$ for all primes $r$ not dividing the level.)
+For a prime $N$, he proved Ogg's conjecture (Conjecture \ref{ogg} below) via a careful study of subgroups of the Jacobian variety $J_0(N)$ annihilated by the Eisenstein ideal.
+More precisely, in his paper \cite{M77}, he proved that $\T(N)/I \simeq \Z/{n\Z}$, where $\T(N)$ is the Hecke ring of level $N$, $I$ is the Eisenstein ideal of $\T(N)$, and $n$ is the numerator of $\frac{N-1}{12}$.
 Moreover, for each prime $\ell \mid n$, he further proved that $\dim J_0(N)[\m]=2$, where $\m$ is an Eisenstein maximal ideal generated by $I$ and $\ell$, and

-Using this result he proved a classification theorem of the rational torsion subgroups of elliptic curves over the rational number field.
+Using this result he proved a classification theorem for the rational torsion subgroups of elliptic curves over $\Q$.